How Kansas farmers are working around the ongoing drought

 Lange is not the only one feeling the effects of little to no rain.

 “The wheat is disappearing rapidly.
-It is not looking very good,” said Hodgeman County Extension Office Agent DeWayne Craghead.
+It is not looking very good,” said DeWayne Craghead, Hodgeman County Extension Office agent.

-“We are getting into a situation where we are not harvesting crops cause there is nothing there,” said Northwest Research Extension Center Multi-County Agronomist Jeanne Falk Jones.
+“We are getting into a situation where we are not harvesting crops cause there is nothing there,” said Jeanne Falk Jones, Northwest Research Extension Center multi-county agronomist.

 Experts said some farmers are so desperate they are selling their cattle.